Forum of Private Business

-Background
+History

 The Forum (the FPB) was founded by Stan Mendham in 1977.
 Previously, Mendham had run an engineering business but was becoming increasingly concerned by the lack of understanding of smaller businesses in the economy and mounting red tape.
 He studied member-based organisations for smaller businesses in America and Canada, and decided to create a British equivalent.

 Mendham wanted the FPB to always represent accurately the views of its members.
 To do this, he started an approach to campaigns based on information collected through regular surveys.
 The FPB calls them referendums, and they are completed every three months.

 The company is based at Ashley Hall, part of the privately owned Tatton Estate, between Knutsford Cheshire and Altrincham in Greater Manchester, but works with businesses across the UK.

 Services and products

 Website

 The Forum's website offers a variety of services, some free, and some requiring paid membership.
 Daily updated business news is available on the main site.
 "Hot tips" articles are brief informative articles designed to help businesses, and include neither press releases nor advertisements.
 A variety of tools and calculators that are useful for daily business operations are also available.